DataDog/the-monitor/activemq/monitoring-activemq-with-datadog.md

 ActiveMQ exposes metrics [via JMX][part-2-jmx-and-jconsole].
 To make those metrics available to the Datadog Agent, you need to configure your ActiveMQ host to allow secure remote access to its MBean server, as shown in this document from [Oracle][oracle-monitoring].
 Next, you're ready to install the Agent and integrate ActiveMQ with your Datadog account.

 ### Installing the Agent
 The [Datadog Agent][datadog-agent] is open source software that runs on your hosts and sends metrics, traces, and logs to your Datadog account.
-You can often install the Agent with just a single command—see the [installation instructions for your host's OS][datadog-agent-instructions] for more information.
+You can often install the Agent with just a single command—see the  instructions for your host's OS for more information.

 When you've completed the installation, you should be able to see your ActiveMQ host in the [host map][datadog-host-map].
 If you're already monitoring other hosts in Datadog, type your hostname in the **Filter by** field to limit the view to just your ActiveMQ host.